Large Lemma Miners: Can LLMs do Induction Proofs for Hardware?: Limitations and Threats to Validity

 \subsection{Data Contamination}

 Data contamination is a well-known concern when evaluating LLMs on generalization tasks.
 If benchmark instances or fragments thereof appear in pretraining data, strong performance may result from memorization, and not from genuine reasoning capabilities of the LLM, undermining the validity of the evaluation.
-The examples in our dataset have been publicly available long enough to plausibly appear in the pretraining corpus of the LLMs we evaluate.
+Some of the examples in our dataset have been publicly available long enough to plausibly appear in the pretraining corpus of the LLMs we evaluate.
 However, to the best of our knowledge, there are no available auxiliary lemmas which could serve as inductive strengthenings for them.

-More specifically, the benchmarks collected from \cite{vis_benchmark, DBLP:conf/tacas/MukherjeeTK16, DBLP:conf/tacas/JainKSC07} were originally designed for a different task, which reduces the risk of reference answers being available.
+More specifically, the benchmarks collected from \cite{vis_benchmark,DBLP:conf/tacas/MukherjeeTK16,DBLP:conf/tacas/JainKSC07} were originally designed for a different task, which reduces the risk of reference answers being available.
 As for the C-examples we collected from~\cite{invgen_dataset}, they originally appear in a substantially different structure and in a different language than the one we use in our experiments.
 Since their task is closer to ours, there is greater concern if answers for them, i.e., loop invariants, exist online.
 If so, the LLMs could have leveraged their exposure to these loop invariants by means of transfer-learning.
 Either way, we contend that our reported evaluation results should not be dismissed as memorization.